Medically Reviewed By

 How is Biphasic Mesothelioma Treated?

-Biphasic mesothelioma is treated with surgery, chemotherapy, immunotherapy and radiation.
+The standard of care for biphasic mesothelioma is surgery, chemotherapy, immunotherapy and/or radiation.
 The treatment plan depends on the patient’s specific diagnosis, such as where the tumors are in their body, the ratio of epithelioid cells to sarcomatoid cells, and their overall health.
 If the cancer is mostly epithelioid cells and the cancer is in early stages, then doctors may find it easier to remove using mesothelioma surgery.

 Sources & Author